Talk to the Veterans Crisis Line now

 The purpose of this addendum to the Implementation Facilitation Training Manual is to convey concise, high-level information about the process for applying an implementation facilitation strategy.
 It presents a list of key steps associated with most implementation facilitation efforts and builds upon information provided in the manual.
 This document provides specific locations in the Training Manual where users can find additional information about each of the key steps.

-III.
+IV.
 Implementation Facilitation Literature Collection

-Identifying relevant literature about a complex topic can be challenging and time consuming.
-Using rigorous, systematic methods, we are creating a comprehensive collection of literature about implementation facilitation as a strategy for supporting the adoption, routine use, and sustainment of clinical innovations for improving healthcare delivery and outcomes.
-The literature collection will consist of peer-reviewed articles, including research studies (e.g., RCTs, hybrid effectiveness-implementation trials), examples of large-scale clinical initiatives, literature reviews, and conceptual/theoretical articles.
 The collection will be useful to healthcare providers and IF practitioners seeking to understand IF and how it has been applied in research studies and clinical initiatives to implement evidence-based practices and other clinical innovations.
-The collection will also be useful to researchers seeking to: (a) understand conceptual/theoretical frameworks and models that have been used to guide use of IF strategies, (b) apply and evaluate the impact of IF strategies in their own research, and/or (c) synthesize findings or lessons learned across multiple studies.
-When complete, the literature collection will be available as a list of articles and as an xml file for download from this site.
+The collection will also be useful to researchers seeking to: (a) understand conceptual/theoretical frameworks and models that have been used to guide use of IF strategies, (b) apply and evaluate the impact of IF strategies in their own research, and/or (c) synthesize findings or lessons learned across multiple IF studies.